pearcej/complex/ThinkComplexity/_sources/ComplexityScience/changingcriteriainscience.rst

 A central thesis of this book is that the criteria this consensus is based on change over time, and that the emergence of complexity science reflects a gradual shift in these criteria.

 .. _Chapter 10.2: http://localhost:8000/Agent-based%20models/Schelling%E2%80%99s%20Model.html

+.. mchoice:: unique_id
+   :answer_a: Law-based, expressed in the form of equations, and solved by mathematical derivation.
+   :answer_b: Law-based, expressed as computations, and derived from mathematical derivations.
+   :answer_c: Rule-based, expressed as computations, and derived from mathematical derivations.
+   :answer_d: Rule-based, expressed in the form of equations, and expressed as computations.
+   :correct: a
+   :feedback_a: Correct!
+   :feedback_b: Not quite.
+Classical models are not expressed as computations.
+   :feedback_c: No, they usually define the correct procedure or behavior for classical models.
+   :feedback_d: No, classical models are not expressed in the form of equations

+   Classical models tend to be what?